 The Descendants of William Graham Sr. and Sarah Jacobs

 Martha G. Graham was the seventh child born to William Graham, Sr. and Sarah Jacobs Graham.
 Martha was born in 1834 in Bladen County, North Carolina and had only one child.
-In the 1850 US Federal Census, Martha is listed in a household with Armstrong Webb, and his sister, Mary Webb, all classified as Mulatto
+In the 1850 US Federal Census, Martha is listed in a household with Armstrong Webb, and his sister, Mary Webb, all classified as Mulatto.

 After extensive research to locate Martha in additional records, like several of her other siblings, little was discovered.